camilamiz/shopping_cart/README.md

 # Shopping Cart

 ## Description :book:
-This app is the simulation of an e-commerce api that has a checkout endpoint, by which is sent a payload with a list of products and it returns a response with the purchase resume.
+This app is the simulation of an e-commerce api that has a checkout endpoint by which is sent a payload with a list of products and it returns a response with the purchase resume.
 It includes the following features:
-* Each product might have a discount which is returned by a grpc service
+* Each product might have a discount which is returned by a gRPC service
 * When the discount service is not available, there aren't any discounts applied and the checkout endpoint keeps working
 * When it is Black Friday, it is added an extra product as a gift